Ravbug/MinecraftWiimote/README.md

 # MinecraftWiimote

 Is playing Minecraft with a keyboard and mouse too easy?
 Have you ever wondered what playing Minecraft on the Nintendo Wii would have been like?
-Well Look no further!
+Well look no further!
 This repository will let you play Minecraft (Java Edition or Bedrock) using a Nintendo Wii remote!

 ## System Requirements
 1. Microsoft Windows 8 or newer